 I am not the kind of person that thinks every single wall in a house needs something on it to be complete.

-A simple plate arrangement looks subtle and minimal.
+A simple plate arrangement with a few farmhouse plates looks subtle and minimal.

 They add a little interest without making me feel like I am in a Cracker Barrel.